wp-plugins/simple-shortlinks/readme.txt

 == Changelog ==

 = 1.3 =
-* New features, released ...
+* New features, released 11 February 2010
 * Added short link support for cateogries.
 * WordPress minimum raised to 2.6 from 2.5.